Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 Why do Retailers Still Make Capris?

-And because they cost little to make, there’s little quality, making their construction awful.
+And because they cost little to make, there’s little quality.

-Yet women keep buying them because they think they are a better alternative to shorts or want to stay cool in hot and humid weather.
+Yet women keep buying them because they think they are the only warm weather alternative to shorts.

 What to Wear Instead of Capris

-If you are wearing capris because you are not a fan of shorts, you have many other options that look so much better.
-However, if you like shorts, wear them.
+If you are wearing capris because you are not a fan of shorts, you have many other options that more flattering, modern and easier to style.

-Let’s start on the left with these wide-leg linen-blend pant that will hit at our around your ankles.
+Starting on the left with these FIVE stare wide-leg linen-blend pants that will hit at our around your ankles.

 The next option, also from Old Navy, is a simple, lightweight chino with the same casual vibe as a Capri, but they fit 1000 times better.